measurement-kit/measurement-kit/doc/api/common/logger.md

 because this MAY result in deadlock or internal buffer corruption, depending on the mutex implementation.
-Ideally, the log message should be printed on some file, or you should save it as described above and then schedule a delayed call to properly process the logger, if for some reason the process of processing it is long and may further lead to calling again the logger functionality itself.
+Ideally, the log message should be printed on some file, or you should save it as described above and then schedule a delayed call to properly process the message, if processing it is going to be slow.

 # EXAMPLE